ntzb/HebSubDL/README.md

 #

-for OpenSubtitles, you need a "developer" UserAgent: https://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst#Howtorequestanewuseragent
+~~for OpenSubtitles, you need a "developer" UserAgent: https://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst#Howtorequestanewuseragent~~ no longer the case, you can login with both (developer useragent, or username(email)/password

 #